sroganov/Simplement/README.md

 ![logo](logo.png)

 # Simplement Framework
-<p>Simple Architecture Toolset for fast prototyping and implementation of enterprise applications.</p>
+<p>Simple Toolset for fast prototyping and implementation of applications based on Repository Pattern.</p>

 ---